audreyfeldroy/favicon-cheat-sheet/README.rst

 Forcing a Favicon Refresh
 -------------------------

-* Development: Clear the browser cache (Ctrl+F5 or Ctrl+Shift+R).
+* For yourself: Clear the browser cache (Ctrl+F5 or Ctrl+Shift+R).

+  - Also close and reopen browser if IE.
+  - If still stuck, try opening new tab.
+Or see http://stackoverflow.com/questions/2208933/how-do-i-force-a-favicon-refresh

-* Development/production: Append a query string.
+* For yourself and all site visitors: Append a query string.
 (TODO: find out if any browsers have problems with this.)

     .. code-block:: html